ParlocameonTheDev/BPP/README.md

 Horizon : Flip your characters gravity for a short period of time after blocking.

 Hoverboard : Gives you many additional jumps, while giving you a small jump height.

+M249 : Turns your weapon into a heavy light-machine gun.

 P90 : Turns your weapon into a inaccurate, high fire rate bullet hose.